creolab/laravel-modules/readme.md

 And the editing the file **"app/config/packages/creolab/laravel-modules/config.php"**.
 You just need to change the **"mode"** parameter from **"auto"** to **"manual"**, and list your modules under the **"modules"** key.
 An example of that is already provided inside the configuration.

+## Modules Manifest

+Another possible mode is **"manifest"** which basically writes a JSON manifest file in your Laravel storage directory that contains all the modules definitions.
+This is only done the first time and to update the manifest file you need to either delete it, or rescan the modules via the following command:

+    php artisan modules:scan